book cover

 Piping bags and tips are crucial to creating a beautifully designed gingerbread house.
 Change out the tips to create fluffy stars down the side of the house or a small round tip to add dots and detailed designs.

-Make sure you properly set the piping bag up so you can switch out the tips for each bag and color, making it much easier.
-Hereโ€™s an article to help!
+Make sure you properly set up the piping bag so you can switch out the tips for each bag and color, making it much easier.

 Using a small round tip, make a fun design for the roof.
 Make a pattern that looks like roof tiles, or use the small tip to add candy to the roof.

-For small candy items, like these tiny gold stars, add a dot of frosting on the back and use tweezers to add them to the house.
+For small candy items, like tiny gold stars, add a dot of frosting on the back and use tweezers to add them to the house.

 We love the small star tip for making decorative dots and stars along with the house’s frame.

 Candy!
-Itโ€™s all about festive, colorful candies to create a charming house!
-There are many types of candy you can add to a gingerbread house.
-Here are some of our favorites:
+It’s all about festive, colorful candies to create a charming house!
+Here are many types of candy you can add to a gingerbread house:

 • Candy Canes